Jaskaranbir/Agar.io-Clone/README.md

 **NOTE**: You can also setup Vagrant in Linux and use the same procedure as provided for Windows.

 This setup is recommended if you intend to just test and play around with the game.
+This will **entirely** rebuild the project everytime the images are built (including downloading Maven dependencies).
+Hence manual setup (provided below) is recommended for manual development.

 * **Running manually without Docker**